 Described as the strongest storm so far this year, hurricane Dorian is causing catastrophic damage as it makes its way across the Bahamas.
 The storm has already claimed at least one life and is expected to begin trudging toward the mainland US later in the day.

-The Category5 storm made landfall on the eastern end of Grand Bahama Island Sunday nightand will continue to pound the island for most of Monday as it creeps towardthe southeastern US coast.
+and will continue to pound the island for most of Monday as it creeps toward

 The death of an 8-year-old boy is being reported by local media outlets.
 The boy’s grandmother, Ingrid McIntosh, said that her grandson died on Abaco island.
 She said her 31-year-old daughter found the body of her son, who she believed drowned in the rising waters.

 The storm had winds of 165 mph while it was 115 miles east of West Palm Beach early Monday.
 It will get close to Florida’s east coast Monday night through Wednesday evening.
 But the state has already begun to feel Dorian’s effects, as wind picked up throughout the day.

 As it pummeled islands in the Bahamas, the hurricane left behind “catastrophic damage,” Hope Town Volunteer Fire & Rescue said.
 The damage was reported in Elbow Cay, Man-o-War and Marsh Harbour in the Abaco Islands, where buildings were destroyed and many were partially submerged, with water flooding all around them.

 Islands are a group of islands and barrier cays in the northern Bahamas, east